 Caterers may use the Rackham Building parking garage (entrance off East Huron St.) to drop off food for an event, but there is no parking for caterers in the Rackham garage.
 Caterers parked illegally in the U-M Gold Permit or handicapped spaces, the fire lane, or blocking legally parked cars will be towed at the expense of the owner.
 It is suggested that one person stay with the vehicle at all times.

-The Rackham Building parking garage is managed by University Parking and Transportation Services.
+The Rackham Building parking garage is managed by U-M Logistics, Transportation, and Parking.
 The Rackham Graduate School is not responsible for parking tickets issued to caterers, event staff, or guests that park illegally.

 Groups scheduling events in Rackham Building facilities are responsible for any special clean-up, maintenance, or repair costs resulting from their event.